 The first thing you’ll want to do is remove the front and back seats.
 The front seats will more than likely be bolted in place near the seat sliders, but the way that you take off the bolts from the back seat can vary depending on the model you have.
 Your best bet is to take a look at a workshop manual.

 If the carpet is still in good condition, you might not have to do anything more than steam clean it or dye it if necessary.
 If your Mustang has been repaired in the past, chances are good that you’ll have to completely replace it.

 If you do have to replace the carpet, you’ll have to take out the middle console as well as the trim on the doors and panels on the side.
 Remove the sound deadening beneath the carpet as well before you use a metal scraper to scrape at the floors.
 You might have to use a wire brush in order to get rid of any carpet padding and extra glue under the carpet.
-Be sure that you clean the floor before laying down new carpet.
+Be sure that you clean the floor before laying down the new carpet.

-Take off the window cranks, door trim and door handles.
+Take off the window cranks, door trim, and door handles.
 Be sure to polish stainless steel and chrome door handles.
 Remove the door and interior panels should you need new ones.
 Door panels are most often screwed on or attached with clips that you can remove by gently pulling them away from the door.

-Should you decide to replace the dashboard, you’ll have to remove the bolts that are inside of the dash.
+Should you decide to replace the dashboard, you’ll have to remove the bolts that are inside the dash.
 If you have a badly cracked dashboard, you can simply install a dash cap and save yourself some money and still hide the cracks and signs of aging.
-If you plan on replacing the headliner, it’s best if you let a professional do it since they can be rather complicated.
-In most cases, you’ll have to take of the back window and windshield along with the headliner.
+If you plan on replacing the headliner, it’s best if you let a professional do it since it can be rather complicated.
+In most cases, you’ll have to take off the back window and windshield along with the headliner.

 Carpet Padding and Sound Insulation